Syon House: History

 Syon House derives its name from Syon Abbey, a medieval monastery of the Bridgettine Order, founded in 1415 on a nearby site by Henry V. The abbey moved to the site now occupied by Syon House in 1431.
 It was one of the wealthiest nunneries in the country.
-Local folklore claims that the monks of Sheen had a secret tunnel running to the nunnery at Syon.
+Unsubstantiated local folklore claims that the monks of Sheen had a secret tunnel running to the nunnery at Syon.
 In 1539, the abbey was closed by royal agents during the Dissolution of the Monasteries and the monastic community was expelled.

 Upon the dissolution of the abbey, Syon became the property of the Crown for a short time before long lease to the 1st Duke of Somerset, who had the site rebuilt as Syon House in the Italian Renaissance style before his death in 1552.
 In November 1541 and through February 1542, Henry VIII's fifth wife, Catherine Howard, was imprisoned at Syon.
 In February 1542, the King's men took her to the Tower of London and executed her on charges of adultery.
 Five years later, when King Henry VIII died, his coffin, surmounted by a jewelled effigy, rested at Syon House for one night before the procession continued to his burial place in St George's Chapel, Windsor.

 Lady Jane Grey received formal notification at Syon House on Sunday, 9 July 1553 that she was King Edward VI's heir to the throne.
 Jane was living at her parents' house of Sheen Priory nearby, and John Dudley sent his daughter Mary, Lady Sidney, to Sheen that morning to bring Jane to Syon.
 A delegation consisting of Dudley and members of the Privy Council together with their wives are said by tradition to have met with Jane in what is now the Long Gallery to officially convey the news to her.

 In 1557, it was proposed to convert the new building to the earlier Catholic use but Elizabeth I acceded to the throne before this change was effected.
 Syon was acquired in 1594 by Henry Percy, 9th Earl of Northumberland (1564–1632) since when it has remained in his family.

 The Thomas Harriot Plaque in the grounds of Syon House (W. London).